brandonhewer/Dissertation/README.md

-# Dissertation
+### A System for Exploring the Relationship Between Dinaturality and Parametric Polymorphism

-BSc Computer Science Dissertation
+#### University of Bath BSc Computer Science Dissertation by Brandon Hewer